About Stephens County

 Property & Public Records

 Property and land records in Stephens County are maintained by the County Clerk's office, which is the official recorder of deeds.
-Located at 200 W Walker Street, Breckenridge, TX 76424, the County Clerk's office can be reached for The office maintains an extensive collection of real property records including warranty deeds, special warranty deeds, quit claim deeds, deeds of trust, mortgages, liens (including mechanics liens, tax liens, and judgment liens), easements, right-of-way documents, oil and gas leases, and plat maps.
+Located at 200 W Walker Street, Breckenridge, TX 76424, the County Clerk's office can be contacted through the office’s website.
+The office maintains an extensive collection of real property records including warranty deeds, special warranty deeds, quit claim deeds, deeds of trust, mortgages, liens (including mechanics liens, tax liens, and judgment liens), easements, right-of-way documents, oil and gas leases, and plat maps.

 - While the Appraisal District is a separate entity from county government, it provides essential property information for tax purposes.